Userzj123/UCSD_FALL2023/Applied_Algebra/lecture_notes/LEC18_NOV13.md

 So,
 1. can talk about Jordan blocks of $A$.
 2. $A, B\in M_n(\C)$ are similar $\Longleftrightarrow \sigma(A) = \sigma(B)$ and for each $\lambda \in \sigma(A)$, both $A, B$ have the same number and order of Jordan blocks associated to $\lambda$.
-3. $A$ is nondefective iff all its Jordan block in canonical form have order 1.
+3. $A$ is nondefective i.f.f. all its Jordan block in canonical form have order 1.

 *Drawback*
 Jordan canonical form can be discontinuous in $A$. -> if perturb A, the Jordan canonical form will be very different.